websiteinspiration/bugsplat.rb/entries/2013-09-22-dry-your-rails-crud-with-simple-form-and-inherited-resources.md

 ---

 There's a lot more you can do with Inherited Resources and Simple Form, like build controllers that deal with multiple nested resources and forms that have automatically populated select dropdowns.
-With view inheritance, you can use any of those things without having to start from scratch every time, which makes it super convenient to build your admin-facing interface without resorting to an off the shelf engine like [Rails Admin][rails_admin] or [ActiveAdmin][active_admin], both of which I've found to be too heavy for what I've wanted to accomplish.
+You should check them out.